majdalsado/majdalsado.github.io/all_collections/_posts/2026-01-24-ai-does-not-spark-joy-in-programming.md

 I feel the need to express my recent disenchantment with “programming” due to recent advancements in AI coding assistants.

-Although AI has given me tools I couldn’t imagine I’d have access to in my lifetime, I feel that a certain joy of programming craftsmanship has been stolen.
+Although AI has given me tools I couldn’t imagine I’d have access to during my lifetime, I feel that a certain joy of the programming craft has been stolen.

 Let me clarify what I mean by programming here: